 The Veneration of Mary and the Saints

 First is “The Eastern Tendency to Downplay the Preaching of God’s Word” (p 2617).
 This, undoubtedly, would be news to the East, were it true.
 Letham displays a serious misunderstanding here of the role of the Bible in the Divine Liturgy, indeed, a misunderstanding of the Liturgy itself.
 It is true that in the Orthodox Liturgy, all the senses are engaged in prayer to God, and thus “worship in the East” is more visual than worship in evangelical churches.
 One must, however, wonder if Letham has actually (and comprehendingly) seen the Divine Liturgy served.
-For one thing, in the Small Entrance, the Gospel book, which itself is an ikon of Christ Himself, preceded and followed by candle-bearing acolytes, is held aloft by the priest in a solemn procession through the church, and in through the Royal Doors: Christ ascending His Throne.
+For one thing, in the Small Entrance, the Gospel book, which itself is an icon of Christ, preceded and followed by candle-bearing acolytes, is held aloft by the priest in a solemn procession through the church, and in through the Royal Doors: Christ ascending His Throne.
 Later, at the reading of the Gospel, the choir sings an alleluia, and all the people stand as the priest proclaims the Gospel from the Royal Doors, an image of the dissemination of the Gospel from Heaven itself, again with an angelic honor guard of candle-bearing acolytes.
-This is the audible ikon of Christ, His image proclaimed in sound, not color.
-The actions of the priest and acolytes further glorify the Word, the eternal Logos, and are a lesson of God’s plan in themselves, when properly understood.
+This is the audible icon of Christ, an image proclaimed in sound, not color.
+The actions of the priest and acolytes further glorify the Word, the Logos, and are a lesson of God’s plan in themselves, when properly understood.
 The Orthodox honor shown to God’s Word can only be recognized as of an entirely higher order than something like, “Let us turn to Matthew 13…Matthew 13…verses ten…through…thirteen” to the rustle of pages, dropped notebooks, and clicking pens.
-Further, it should be noted that of all churches, the Orthodox Church preserves the lengthiest pericopes in its lectionary.
+Further, it should be noted that Orthodox churches preserve the lengthiest pericopes in their lectionaries.
 The readings of the the Epistle and Gospel likely comprise a lengthier reading from the New Testament than is common in any Protestant setting, and certainly do in the case of those Protestant churches using lectionaries.
 The setting of prayers and acclamations surrounding the Orthodox readings likewise outdistance in devotion any average introduction to the typical three-point sermon.
 That should suffice to make the general point that this is a misunderstanding on Letham’s part, a significant one.

 Letham actually begins this subsection with “Largely due to historical events (the depredations of Islam) and despite Orthodoxy’s heritage of superlative preaching (Chrysostom, Gregory Nazianzen), worship in the East is more visual than worship in evangelical churches” (p.
 2617).
 Firstly, if anything, the “depredations of Islam” had a greater effect on the visual decoration in churches.
 Muslim aniconism came to require the tearing up of mosaics and so on, and the complete elimination of processions and even bell-ringing.
-Yet, outside of later restrictions placed on Christian education, Islam had little effect on preaching, initially, and certainly has none now.
-Be that as it may, it is certainly the case that every Orthodox bishop and priest is not as magnificent a preacher as were our fathers among the Saints John Chrysostom and Gregory the Theologian, both archbishops of Constantinople.
+Yet, outside of later restrictions placed on Christian education, Islam had little effect on preaching, and certainly has none now.
+Be that as it may, it is certainly the case that every Orthodox bishop and priest is not as magnificent a preacher as were John Chrysostom and Gregory of Nazianzen, both archbishops of Constantinople, amongst others.
 I’m entirely certain, however, that not every evangelical preacher compares well, either.
-Sermons come according to the ability of those giving them, some magnificent, some not.
+Sermons come according to the ability of those giving them, some magnificent, some passable, some not.

 Regarding “The Relationship between Scripture and Tradition,” Letham says: